Powai: History

 The name "Powai" originates from Padmavati, a Hindu deity to whom a temple was dedicated in the village existing on the contemporary space of the neighbourhood.
 In 1826, after the death of the previous owner of the estate, the area that is now Powai was leased to Parsi merchant Framji Kavasji.
-The water body at the center of the neighbourhood that is now known as Powai Lake was a result of initiatives by city authorities in the 1890s to increase urban water supply.
-In 1943, four years before India's independence, the freedom fighter Chandrabhan Sharma & Ram Nath Grover arrived in Mumbai and happened to lease and subsequently buy Powai Estate from Sir Yusuf, the then owner, for a paltry sum.
+The water body at the centre of the neighbourhood that is now known as Powai Lake was a result of initiatives by city authorities in the 1890s to increase urban water supply.
+In 1943, four years before India's independence, the freedom fighters Chandrabhan Sharma & Ram Nath Grover arrived in Mumbai and happened to lease and subsequently buy Powai Estate from Sir Yusuf, the then owner, for a paltry sum.
 At that time, Powai comprised five villages: Saki, Kopri, Tirandaz, Powai and Paspauli.
 In the late 1950s, a portion of Powai was given to the government to set up an Indian Institute of Technology (IIT).
-The Prime Minister, Jawaharlal Nehru, personally visited the area and during a meeting, Chandrabhan Sharma was motivated by him to give the land free of cost for this purpose.
-Simultaneously, a young engineer from Denmark, Søren Kristian Toubro had obtained a major contract in Mumbai.
+The Prime Minister, Jawaharlal Nehru, personally visited the area and, during a meeting, Chandrabhan Sharma was motivated by him to give the land free of cost for this purpose.
+Simultaneously, a young engineer from Denmark, Søren Kristian Toubro, had obtained a major contract in Mumbai.
 As a result, vast tracts of land were leased to him by Mr. Sharma to set up what would become Larsen & Toubro.